 Lines 4, 5, and 6.
-Enter all taxes measured by income levied by any state, all local real estate and personal property taxes except Indiana vehicle excise tax, from all sources and all charitable contributions deducted when calculating the federal net taxable income.
+Enter all taxes measured by income levied by any state, all local real estate and personal property taxes, and all charitable contributions which were deducted when calculating the net taxable income on the federal tax return.